LBNL-ETA/frads/docs/how-to/guide5.md

 import pandas as pd
 ```

-Need to make sure EnergyPlus is in sys.path in order to load <code> pyenergyplus.api </code>
+Need to make sure EnergyPlus is in sys.path in order to load `pyenergyplus.api `

 ```python
 srcloc = {'win32': 'C:\\', 'darwin': '/Applications', 'linux': '/usr/local'}